Engin-Boot/capture-behavior-of-a-visit-counter-Rajmalbasha/needs-tech.md

-# Visit-counter technical needs
+# visit-counter technical needs

-Scenario: Recover across restarts of the server that runs the visit-counter
+Scenario: Recover across restarts of the server

-  Given
-  When
-  Then

-Scenario: Reconcile counts if the sensor is offline for a while

-  Given
-  When
-  Then
+that runs the visit-counter

+Given entry card is sensor input and

+data is stored on server

+When the server goes down and restarts

+Then restore the data from backups or

+shared disk